Speak to our experts

 Yes, it can reduce litigation risk because the directors’ annotations and questions, or lack thereof, are not available for discovery, to be picked over by the other side for use against the company or the director in court.
-But the same benefit can be obtained from appropriately drafted minutes.
+Of course, this also means that those notes are not available to be used to defend a claim against the company or director in defending a claim, by showing that decisions were properly made.
+But that benefit can be obtained from appropriately drafted minutes.

-If the minutes record not only decisions but the key reasons and material elements of the discussion, the backside-covering utility of directors’ personal notes should reduce significantly.
+If the minutes record not only decisions but material elements of the discussion, the backside-covering utility of directors’ personal notes should reduce significantly.
 If minutes are well crafted, retention of directors’ own notes is, in general, more likely to raise than lower overall litigation risk.

 Yes, destruction can reduce the risk of a breach of confidentiality.
 However there are steps that can, and should, be taken to safeguard documents, such as requiring directors to take appropriate security and confidentiality steps – both physically and electronically.